-A child who has been suspended from a Public or Catholic school may continue to attend a child care centre situated in the same school unless the Principal believes that the continued presence of the child in the building presents a risk of harm to any person in the school.
-If it is believed that the child in question is presenting a risk of harm to any other person in the school, the Principal will consult with the Supervisor of the daycare and the parents or guardian of the child.
-The Principal will confirm the decision by informing the parents, in writing, regarding the child’s continued attendance at the childcare centre.
+A child who has been suspended from a Public or Catholic school may continue to attend our Centre unless the Principal believes that the continued presence of the child in the building presents a risk of harm to any person in the school.
+If it is believed that the child in question is presenting a risk of harm to any other person in the school, the Principal will consult with the Supervisor of the daycare and the parents/guardian of the child.
+The Principal will confirm the decision by informing the parents, in writing, regarding the child’s continued attendance at our Centre.

 Recognition for Appropriate Behaviour

 Most of our students exhibit behaviour that reflects self-discipline and respect for individuals in our daycare.
 This type of appropriate behaviour is expected, appreciated and understand the following are unacceptable methods of behaviour and will not be tolerated: